 All invoicing and payments are only done through PayPal; this way, I don’t see your credit card information and all your personal, private identifiers are kept safe and confidential.

-SILOX Premium Adobe Water Repellent is our top of the line product formulated specifically for adobe and rammed earth.
+SILOX (Original) Premium Adobe/Rammed Earth Water Repellent is our flagship product formulated specifically for adobe and rammed earth.
 Excellent for all types of earth blocks, including asphalt, cement stabilized mud and burnt adobes.
 Exceptional application for rammed earth.
-Price for a five-gallon pail is $139.75, not including any applicable taxes.
-Check for any sales below.
+Price for a five-gallon pail is $139.00.
+The price per five gallon bucket of the Silox Xtra is $189.00 Check for any sales below.

 Call or text Roy Spears at (520) 331-4004 or email him at email@example.com for ordering information and general questions.

 Silox Adobe/Rammed Earth Water Repellents are formulated specifically for adobe and rammed earth.
 An “Adobe Master” approved product: the Silox Original $139.00 per five-gallon bucket and the Silox Xtra is $189 per five gallon bucket.
 Sold only in five gallon buckets; single gallons are NOT available.

 Phone testimonial from Sheila about her success with the Silox Adobe/Rammed Earth Water Repellent:

 Raving fan phone testimonial from Craig S. on his experience with the Silox (Original) Adobe/ Rammed Earth Water Repellent:

 Phone testimonial from Chad Finch, owner of “Hidden Oasis,” a b&b on his success with the “Silox Adobe/Rammed Earth Water Repellent”: